Why Are You Yelling?

 2. If you’re using slides, keep them limited, relevant, and visually engaging.
 No one, and I mean NO ONE, enjoys experiencing “Death by PowerPoint,” where the presenter hammers everyone with slide after slide, some of which they don’t even bother to feature.
 Better to have too few slides than too many.
 For slides that are primarily text, follow the 6×6 Rule (Maximum 6 lines of text, maximum 6 words per line), but be willing to break it if you need to.
 Use graphics when possible, but make sure the audience can decipher them and that they actually add to your message.

 • Side Note: I used to know a central administrator who insisted that PowerPoint presentations by administrators, particularly campus principals, should be graphics-only with zero text, because “the audience should be listening to words, not reading them.”
 This was one of the WORST takes I ever heard in my education career.
 (I believe the technical term is “horsesh**.”)
-Obviously, don’t beat people down with overloaded text on a slide, but graphics-only slides are useful for effect.
+Obviously, don’t beat people down with overloaded text on a slide, but graphics-only slides are there for effect, not messaging.
 They are NOT the norm.

 2. Be Energetic, but Slow Down.
 There’s a thing in education known as “wait-time,” usually reserved for moments when you pose a question to students and need to pause and allow them to answer.
 Even in a sit-and-get presentation, wait-time is still essential.
 People can only process so much auditory and visual stimulation in a given timeframe.
 If that means you have to cut slides and speech for time, so be it.
 Edit yourself.
 Your content isn’t so important that 100% of it is absolutely critical and necessary.
 Figure it out.
 Speeding through things just to get through all your slides is poor presenting.